singhal/singhal.github.io/index.md

      btn_label: "Read more"
 ---

-# Welcome to the homepage of the Singhal Lab @ CSU Dominguez Hills.
-We are a group of evolutionary biologists.
+We are a group of evolutionary biologists based @ CSU Dominguez Hills.
 {: .notice--info}

 {% include feature_row %}